Certificate issuance

 All certificate issuance requests use the CSR format.

-ℹ The calling application is responsible for generating a private key for the certificate.
+ℹ The calling application must generate the private key for the certificate.

 Subject Alt Names

-Subject Alt Names (SANs) are supplied in the subjectAltNames request field, separate from the CSR.
+The request supplies Subject Alt Names (SANs) in the subjectAltNames field, separate from the CSR.

 Some third-party services like Venafi require to automatically supply SANs using the common names for TLS server certificates.
 To automatically supply SANs using common names, the privatessl group provides the following profiles.